chippyash/Strong-Type/README.md

 course where it makes sense to do so, e.g. unwrap the native type at the point of use.

-A secondary purpose is to act as a simple filter.
-For instance the DigitType simply strips the construction value of any non digit elements.
+A secondary purpose is to support the chippyash/Math-Matrix and chippyash/Math-Type-Calculator libraries.
+This is why you will see some small addendum being made to this library on a continual basis.
+In due course I'll add support for the numeric types recognising gmp and bcmath extension availability automatically.

 ## When